 Nature Play and Your Child

 Suitable for students of design, childcare and education, as well as playgroup organisers

 Find out how to make the most of gardens and other natural settings to stimulate your child's imagination, creativity, learning and enjoyment of the natural world.
-This workshop includes discussion about the value of free and structured play, hands-on experiences designed to support you in your role as a facilitator of nature play, and an exploration of the play potential of plants and landscapes using the Royal Botanic Gardens Melbourne.
+This workshop includes discussion about the value of free and structured play, hands-on experiences designed to support you in your role as a facilitator of nature play, and an exploration of the play potential of plants and landscapes using Melbourne Gardens.
 Please note: group bookings only, minimum 15 adults.